Mitsubishi Lancer Evolution: Rally

-As the Lancer was not available in most European markets in the late 1990s, where the Mitsubishi Carisma was sold instead, the works WRC team's second car in the late 1990s (usually driven by Burns and subsequently Loix) was customarily entered as a Carisma GT.
-Proton Motors of Malaysia raced Evolution III's, Evolution V's (most notable with Proton 1784 where Malaysian driver Karamjit Singh won the 2002 Production Car WRC) and an Evolution VII as the Proton PERT in various Asia-Pacific Rally Championship and APAC rally series.
+As the Lancer was not available in most European markets in the late 1990s, where the Carisma was sold instead, the works WRC team's second car from 1997 to 2001 (usually driven by Burns between 1997 and 1998 and subsequently Loix until 2001) was customarily entered as a Carisma GT.
+The 1998 season brought the best results for the Carisma GT, with Burns winning two events at the Safari Rally and the Rally Great Britain.
+The Carisma GT also won five consecutive Group N titles in the Finnish Rally Championship between 1997 and 2001.